Astro IDE overview

 Why use the Astro IDE?

-• Write and update Airflow dags more efficiently, with context-aware code generation.
+• Write and update Airflow Dags more efficiently, with context-aware code generation.

 • Test and deploy code directly from the browser with no extra steps or tools required.